 Note: Clinical facilities require criminal background checks, drug screenings, child abuse clearance checks, etc. in order for students to participate in fieldwork activities and rotations.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination and/or may prevent an individual from obtaining a license to practice.
-Student may wish to contact the program coordinator for additional information prior to enrolling in a program of study.
-Information obtained through various screening procedures may prevent entry into the OTA program.
+Student may wish to contact the program coordinator for additional information open in browser PRO version Are you a developer?
+Try out the HTML to PDF API